firesharkstudios/butterfly-server/Butterfly.Example.DbEvents/README.md

 This example shows how to log data events to a console as various database operations are performed.

 These database events are quite useful to keep clients updated as data changes in the server.
-The *butterfly-client* uses the *Subscription API* in in [Butterfly.Web](https://github.com/firesharkstudios/butterfly-web) to receive the data events from [Butterfly.Db](https://github.com/firesharkstudios/butterfly-db) and keep local javascript arrays automatically synchronized when data changes on the server.
+The [Butterfly.Clients](https://github.com/firesharkstudios/butterfly-client) uses the *Subscription API* in in [Butterfly.Web](https://github.com/firesharkstudios/butterfly-web) to receive the data events from [Butterfly.Db](https://github.com/firesharkstudios/butterfly-db) and keep local client arrays automatically synchronized when data changes on the server.

 # Get the Code